Ryan-the-hito/Raspberry/README.md

 ## Versions

+### v0.0.11

+1. Added an option to clear various caches.
+When the app encounters functional issues, such as when users previously reported that they were unable to back up, use this option to reset the environment.
+2. Fixed the issue of software duplication caused by software grouping in the search state.
+3. Fixed the issue of apps not being updated in a timely manner when deleted from the grouping page.
+4. Fixed the issue of not being able to generate the main order control file in the initial state.
+5. Fixed the issue of the incorrectly generated main order control file blocking the backup function.

+### v0.0.10

+1. The issue of only being able to access the first page of folders when restoring the old Launchpad.（Pro version）
+2. A traditional click mode has been added to the overall design, which is enabled by default and has the same interaction as Launchpad.
+Just click and click, no need for users to double-click here and there.
+3. A gradient exit animation has been added to the process of the main interface disappearing.

 ### v0.0.9

 - An informational window has been implemented to display the Raspberry indexing application's cache upon initial execution.